North Korea says UN envoy expressed willingness to ease tensions

 North Korea also said in a statement carried by its official KCNA news agency that the U.N. envoy acknowledged the negative impact of sanctions on humanitarian aid to North Korea.

-Feltman, the highest-level U.N. official to visit North Korea since 2012, was not immediately available for comment.
+Jeffrey Feltman, the highest-level U.N. official to visit North Korea since 2012, did not speak to reporters upon arriving back from Pyongyang at Beijing airport on Saturday morning.

 "The United Nations expressed concerns over the heightened situation on the Korean peninsula and expressed willingness to work on easing tensions on the Korean peninsula in accordance with the U.N.
 Charter which is based on international peace and security," KCNA said.